fjwright/Run-REDUCE/docs/InstallAndRun.md

 JavaFX 11 or later, but I can only test on Windows 10 and 64-bit Ubuntu 18.

-You need a suitable Java environment.
-I now build Run-REDUCE-FX using Java 11 and JavaFX 11, so the Java 8 Runtime Environment available from [java.com](https://www.java.com/) is no longer sufficient.
 You need to have a Java Runtime Environment (JRE) and JavaFX libraries installed, both version 11 or later; see below for details.

 You also need to download the file *Run-REDUCE-FX.jar*.
 The easiest